andriesfilmer/pim/docs/install.md

 This app use Sqlite as default.

+You can set a crontab to backup sqlite with the crontab `lib/sqlite_vacuum_copy.sh`

 Change the file `/config/database.yml` to your preferences.

 If you choose Mysql/MaariaDb as backend database.
 Comment en Uncomment some lines.